ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 40097   VOC 24 hour average (kOhm)
 ```
 ## Cascadable running/retained average class
 Embedded systems can reboot/rest randomly but AQI requires a 24 hour avergage.
-To work around this problem, this class allows you to define  a one second sample aggregated to a one minute average, cascaded to a one hour average, cascaded to a one day average (and beyond if necessary), writing the results to storage and reloading as necessary between resets.
+To work around this problem, this class allows you to define  a one second sample aggregated to a one minute average, cascaded to a one hour average, cascaded to a one day average (lather, rise and repeat for weekly, monthly or annual), writing the results to storage and reloading as necessary between resets.